OscarJauffret/Tomate-Mozza/devlog.md

 ### 14 March 2025

 - Second run with updated yaw input, smaller NN and faster epsilon decay.
 The agent is not better than the first run after a similar amount of iterations.
 See the [model](models/2nd_run_14_03.pth).
+- Reorganized the repository in packages.
+This means that to run the code, we now have to use the command `python -m src.main`.